How to Stop a Cat from Scratching Furniture

 Show all

 A cat is a precious member of our families.
-As an owner it is quite upsetting when they start scratching your furniture.
+As an owner, however, it is quite upsetting when they start scratching furniture that you’ve spent your hard-earned money on.

 Why do cats scratch?